-The Office has three goals: foster well-managed government; encourage meaningful reporting by government; and manage our business effectively.
-The Performance section of this report, beginning on page 25, describes our targets and what we have achieved.
-2006 was a successful year for the Office.
+My Office has three goals: to foster well-managed government, encourage meaningful reporting by government, and manage our business effectively.
+The Performance section of this report, beginning on page 25, summarizes our targets and results for these goals.
+The Financial Highlights section of this report, beginning on page 38, provides additional financial detail.